jamesmontemagno/Mvx.Plugins.Settings/README.md

 ## What is it
 Cross platform settings plug-in for MvvmCross that allows you to store and use shared preferences in your core project.

-Uses the native settings management (except iOS)
+Uses the native settings management
 * Android: SharedPreferences
-* iOS: JSON File
+* iOS: NSUserDefaults
 * Windows Phone: IsolatedStorageSettings
 * Windows Store: ApplicationDataContainer